Bergamo Alta Italy: The Unique Old Town You Can’t Miss!

 Bergamo Italy Alta

-Quick History of Bergamo Alta in Italy
+History of Bergamo Alta in Italy

 A mere 2,000 years ago, Bergamo was a Celtic settlement before the Romans took over this area.
 At the start of the Middle Ages, it became the center of the Lombard Kingdom and home to many dukes and kings of its time.

-Bergamo’s location at the foothills of the alps between Milan and Venice would make it a strategic city for many years to come.
-During medieval times is when the city created some of its most notable architecture, including the walls that protect Bergamo Alta.
+Bergamo’s location at the foothills of the alps between Milan and Venice, would make it a strategic city for many years to come.
+Be sure to check out our favorite things to do in Milan and how to explore Venice on a budget!

-These impressive walls took 30 years to build, extend over 5 km in length, and reach up to 50 meters high at some points!
 They were initially constructed by the Venetians as a way to protect against attackers from Milan.
 That attack never came, but the walls still tower over the ancient city today.

 Bergamo Alta Travel Guide

-3 Sections of Bergamo in Italy
+3 Sections of Bergamo Italy

 The city of Bergamo Italy is broken into three different parts.
-The lower town is where you will arrive, and is much like any booming city in Italy.
+The lower town is where you will arrive and is much like any booming city in Italy.

 Bergamo Alta Map